 Back in November 2018, I was nominated for a Real Neat Blog Award by A Winter’s Reverie.
-It was my first tag post and I decided to turn the questions into a short story all about the time I met Saeko Busijima!
+It was my first tag post so I decided to turn the questions into prompts for a short story all about the time I met Saeko Busujima!

 I have put the full set of questions after the story so you can see how I managed to piece it together and where the inspiration comes from.
 If you want to, you can make a story out of anything and hopefully, this will show that.
 I had a lot of fun writing this piece of quasi-fanfiction.
 Enjoy!

-I leant back, resting my head on the couch cushion as I stared at the ceiling.
+I leaned back and rested my head on the couch cushion, staring at the ceiling.
 Damn it!
 How can it end like that?
-I looked down, peering beyond my nose at the ending sequence from the last ever episode of Highschool of the Dead.
+I looked down, peering beyond my nose at the ending sequence for the last ever episode of Highschool of the Dead.
 It didn’t seem to matter how many times I watched the anime or read the manga, there still wasn’t enough.

 “This is bullshit!”
 I stood up and took a step towards the screen.
 “Show me more.
 I need to know how it ends.”

 The image on the screen froze, a grainy line creeping across the horizontal.
 That’s odd.
 I took another step forward and then glanced back at the remote.
 It wasn’t there.
 Neither was my couch or the coffee table.
-I turned back to the frozen image to find it had expanded beyond the screen and wrapped around me.
+I turned back to the frozen image to find it had expanded beyond the screen, wrapping around me.

 “No way!”
 I turned again, taking in the sights and sounds of my surroundings.
-High garden walls lined the street.
+Tall garden walls lined the street.
 Darkness hung over every house.
-There wasn’t a single light on in the entire street.
-The moon hung overhead glistening on the wet pavement.
+The only light in the entire street was from the moon, glistening on the wet pavement.

 A dank smell rushed along the narrow street as the wind whipped through the neighbourhood.
 I covered my face and turned.
 Nothing moved.
 Not at first anyhow.
 A deep guttural groan pierced the deathly silence.
 Then another and another.

-The silhouettes shuffled forward, bumping off one another.
+The silhouettes shuffled forward, bumping against one another.
 One tripped and stumbled.
 The others moved on, trampling it into the pavement.
-Teeth glistened in the moonlight as they drew closer, the stench of death getting stronger with every step.
+Teeth glistened in the moonlight as they drew closer, the stench of death becoming more potent with every step.

 What was I going to do?
 Somehow, I appeared to be in the anime.
 Could I get back home?
 The zombies staggered toward me.
 Guess this isn’t the time to get into it.
 I turned to run, but something made me stop.
-A sly smile appeared on my face as I spied an abandoned shovel.
+I chuckled to myself as a sly smile appeared on my face.
+I had spotted an abandoned shovel.

 The first zombie dropped to the ground, but the attack did nothing to deter the others.
 I stepped into the next hit, slamming my shovel into one zombie’s chest and knocking it back.
 Four or five toppled over, but instantly rolled towards me, dragging themselves on.

-I leant over a puddle and stared at my reflection.
+I leaned over a puddle and stared at my reflection.
 Dark spikey hair swayed in the breeze.
 I recognized my eyes, but they were different.
 “Shit yeah!
 I am an anime character.”

-The zombies closed in around me, arms reaching, hands grasping, teeth chomping.
+The zombies closed in around me, arms reaching, hands grasping, and teeth chomping.
 There were too many of them.
-As much fun as I was having, it was going to be for nothing if they got a hold of me.
+As much fun as I was having, it would all be for nothing if they got a hold of me.
 I stepped back and let out a sigh.
 The rest of them would have to wait for another time.